-Perspective | How an imperfect forecast turned out mostly right
+Perspective | How an imperfect snowstorm forecast turned out mostly right

 Snow would come in two phases with an icy interlude in between.

 So many questions emerged: How much snow would fall in the first phase?
 When would a “dry slot” stop the snow?
 Where would the new coastal storm form?
-When would the second phase begin?
-How long would it last?
+When would the second phase begin, and how long would it last?
 Where would the heaviest snow occur?
 Which computer model simulations were too snowy or not snowy enough?

-Even with all of these unknowns, our forecasts for the event correctly predicted the general evolution of the storm and the amount of snow which ultimately fell.
-However, the projected snowfall for the first half of the storm were slightly overdone while slightly mistimed for the second.
+Even with all of these unknowns, our forecasts for the event correctly predicted the general evolution of the storm and the amount of snow that ultimately fell.
+However, the projected snowfall for the first half of the storm was slightly overdone, while the second half was slightly mistimed.
 It was a case of reaching our destination, but only after veering off course first.

-On Sunday, we predicted 3 to 5 inches of snow from the storm’s first phase.
+On Sunday, we predicted three to five inches of snow from the storm’s first phase.
 Mostly two to three inches fell, with a handful of reports of a little more or less.
-The day started off promising for our forecast, as snow began steadily in the predawn hours and one to three inches accumulated by mid-morning.
-But then the snow eased through the mid-afternoon and picked up only in spurts into the evening.
+The day started off promising for our forecast, as snow began steadily in the predawn hours, and one to three inches accumulated by midmorning.
+But then it eased through the midafternoon and picked up only in spurts into the evening.

 The snowfall underperformed in the first phase as the parent storm over Ohio quickly faded, allowing dry air to infiltrate the Mid-Atlantic.
-Our forecast of 3 to 5 inches on Sunday actually leaned toward the low-end of model projections (many showed 5 to 6 inches), as we recognized the possibility.
-In past experience, storms which die out to our west don’t typically produce much more than three inches as milder air to the south overruns cold air over our area.
+Our forecast of three to five inches Sunday actually leaned toward the low end of model projections (many showed five to six inches), as we recognized the possibility.
+In past experience, storms that die out to our west don’t typically produce much more than three inches, as milder air to the south overruns cold air over our area.

-But we allowed for that outcome given model simulations.
+But we allowed for that outcome, given model simulations.
 It turns out those model solutions were more overdone than we thought.
 That was our first mistake.

 As for storm timing, we accurately predicted the pause in the snow that occurred Sunday night before the storm’s second phase, which we knew would be the most challenging to get right.